 Sexual misconduct in academia is the burning subject of this drama, which David Mamet (House of Games, Glengarry Glen Ross) adapted for the screen from his off-Broadway hit play.
 William H. Macy stars as a married college professor who takes a troubled young student (Debra Eisenstadt) under his wing, only to have her turn on him with lurid accusations of sexual harassment.
 Thus begins a nightmarish process of official inquiry, denial of tenure and dismissal, with professor and student locked in a "he said, she said" battle where the odds are clearly stack in favour of the alleged victim and her numerous (and equally vocal) supporters on campus.
 Coming on the heels of the Anita Hill-Clarence Thomas scandal, in which a U.S. government attorney accused a nominee for the Supreme Court of sexually harassing her, Oleanna was pertinent then and remains so today.
 Extras on the region-free Blu-ray – the first time this largely unseen and unappreciated film has appeared in that format – include new, excellent interviews with Macy (18 mins.) and Eistenstadt (11 mins.), as well as an original theatrical trailer and an image gallery of promotional photography and publicity material.
-There's a 32-page booklet, too, with a new essay by film curator and journalist Rebecca Nicole Williams, an examination of the controversy surrounding the play and film, contemporary critical responses, and complete credits.
+There's a 32-page booklet, too, with a new essay by film curator and journalist Rebecca Nicole Williams, an examination of the controversy surrounding the play and film, and contemporary critical responses.

 1 from Olive Films